 I am a big fan of using it (and by it, I mean a microwaveable one vs an electric one) a few places:

-- In your ligament area (that’s more in “corners” of your belly vs. directly on top of your belly — you can read more about ligament pain in this post on normal pregnancy symptoms)
+- In your ligament area (that’s more in “corners” of your belly vs. directly on top of your belly — you can read more about round ligament pain in this post on normal pregnancy symptoms).

-- Sometimes leg cramps can be really annoying, and heating pads can help relax those muscles (although being mindful of your hydration as well as vitamin intake can e important in those as well — talk to your provider!)
+- Sometimes leg cramps can be really annoying and heating pads can help relax those muscles in specific areas (although being mindful of your hydration as well as vitamin intake can be important in those as well — talk to your provider!)

 Keep in mind that the vast majority of pregnant women do experience back pain during pregnancy, so you aren’t alone in trying something to help!